3 Steps to Reduce Bias in Your Remote Hiring Process

 It’s a simple step, but also one of the most overlooked.
 Before you can find someone to fill a role, you and your team must be in full alignment of what exactly this role entails.
 If you think about it, every team member has a specific function, which in turn impacts the interactions they’ll have with this candidate.
 Everyone may have completely different ideas of what the person should do.
 Without a clear picture of what you’re looking for, your team members may be using different measuring sticks for your candidates.

-Step 2: Standardize and structure your evaluation process
+Step 2: Standardize and structure your remote hiring process

-For technical roles, tools vary…and often quick to change.
-Assessing core, fundamental, problem-solving skills as a standard baseline is a good way to identify high-quality candidates while creating a standard way to evaluate all candidates.
+For technical roles, tools vary—and are often quick to change.
+Assessing core, fundamental, problem solving skills as a standard baseline is a good way to identify high-quality candidates.
+It also helps to standardize the way you evaluate all candidates.

-The average interview process today is left unstructured.
+The average remote hiring process today is left unstructured.
 You might have one developer ask whiteboard interview questions, while another VP takes them to lunch and learns more about their ability to think through scaling problems.
-By standardizing your process and allowing each candidate (regardless of ethnicity, gender, etc.) to take the same assessment…at least at the first step of the interview…you create more opportunities for people to showcase their skills equally.
+By standardizing your process and allowing each candidate (regardless of ethnicity, gender, etc.) to take the same assessment—at least at the first step of the hiring process—you create more opportunities for people to showcase their skills equally.